SilentDev-nocopy/Esp32calc_python/README.md

  This repository provides the PC-side development environment: a tokenizer, parser, AST and interpreter for .resy source files, along with optional editor and shell integration.

 For now, only the Python version aka.
-"Pyresi" is available!
+"PyResi" is available!

 Resiris is a separate project from Galena.
 ---